-Ancient Greece: as early as 600 B.C. and later the Romans recognized the therapeutic value of horseback riding.
-In Europe, France in particular, had documented the therapeutic use of horse riding as early as 1875.
-After World War II, it gained popularity, prescribed to address mental, physical and emotional issues (Meregillano, 2004).
-By the 60’s, riding centers were popping up to help full spectrum diagnosies, such as MS, stroke, Downs, spinal cord injury, ADHD, autism and CP.
+Ancient Greece: as early as 600 B.C. and later, the Romans recognized the therapeutic value of horseback riding.
+In Europe, France, in particular, had documented the therapeutic use of horse riding as early as 1875.
+After World War II, it gained popularity, and was beginning to be prescribed to address mental, physical, and emotional issues (Meregillano, 2004).
+By the 60’s, riding centers were popping up to help full spectrum diagnosies, such as MS, stroke, Downs, spinal cord injury, ADHD, autism, and CP.

-However, there can be cross-over into the therapeutic riding sector, especially if riding instructors teach simultaneously in the same space.
-What is being recognized more and more, is that all therapies are related and can be inter-disciplinary.
-This is even showing up in the university setting, where speech, occupational and physical therapy faculties are beginning to recognize the value of checking in with each other, that there is overlap and beneficial trading of information.
+However, there can be crossover into the therapeutic riding sector, especially if riding instructors teach simultaneously in the same space.
+What is being recognized more and more, is that all therapies are related, and are often interdisciplinary.
+This is even showing up in the university setting, where speech, occupational, and physical therapy faculties are recognizing the value of checking in with each other, and that it is very beneficial to trade information.